lanyado/practical-ml-tutorial/README.md

 <img alt='CRISP-DM' src="https://github.com/lanyado/ML/raw/master/Other%20useful%20stuff/CRISP-DM.jpg" data-canonical-src="https://github.com/lanyado/ML/raw/master/Other%20useful%20stuff/CRISP-DM.jpg" width="300" height="300" />

-In this tutorial I'm going threw all the parts of CRISP-DM.<br/>
+In this tutorial, I'm going threw all the parts of CRISP-DM.<br/>
-Except the Buisness Understanding, you will have to do it alone.<br/><br/>
+Except for the Business Understanding, you will have to do it alone.<br/><br/>

 Requirements:<br/>